-1. Salty foods: salt retains water and can contribute to the weight gain that sometimes accompanies hormone fluctuations during pre and perimenopause.
+- Salty foods: salt retains water and can contribute to the weight gain that sometimes accompanies hormone fluctuations during PMS and your period.

-2. Simple carbohydrates: including processed foods such as white bread, white rice, and white pasta.
+- Simple carbohydrates: including processed foods such as white bread, white rice, and white pasta.
 Although you may be craving carbs, these foods are all low in fiber, which makes them quick to break down in your system and can cause blood sugar spikes.
 (Blood sugar spikes are followed by plunges, which can contribute to moodiness.)

-3. Sugary foods: these include candy, cake, cookies, and all those sweet goodies at the top of the list of PMS food cravings.
+- Sugary foods: these include candy, cake, cookies, and all those sweet goodies that we think are the best foods to eat before our period.
 It’s hard to resist this stuff because food manufacturers give us so many tempting choices but overconsumption can contribute to weight gain.

-If you experience PMS symptoms before or during perimenopause but changing your diet doesn’t help, it’s worth talking to your doctor.
+If you experience PMS symptoms but changing your diet doesn’t help, it’s worth talking to your healthcare provider.
 They should rule out other causes for the mood swings and cravings you’re experiencing, and they may recommend medication or a non-prescription product that can help ease those symptoms.

 Bonafide's Relief From Emotional PMS